-The Commission's staff consists of the GCED, two Associate General Counsels, and three Management Analysts.
-The Commission contracts with private Prosecuting Officers and private investigators as necessary to comply with its constitutional and statutory mandates.
+The Commission's staff consists of the General Counsel/Executive Director ("GCED"), two Associate General Counsels, two Management Analysts and an Administrative Services Officer III/Deputy Director.
+The Commission contracts with private Special Counsel and private investigators as necessary to comply with its constitutional and statutory mandates.
 In addition to providing legal counsel to the Commission, the GCED is also responsible for the administrative duties of the Commission and the Standing Committee on Judicial Ethics.